 Teachers: Meagan Booker, Sarah Cox, Stacey Walkingstick

 Holland Hall’s third grade program is both a culmination of learning in the Primary School and a bridge to the Middle School.
 Students continue to work on developing skills of independence, self-advocacy, and personal responsibility.
-Continuing to build on the skills of TCRWP, the third grade reading curriculum is centered on reading stamina and fluency through student choice and engagement in the readings.
+The third-grade reading curriculum is centered on reading stamina and fluency through student choice and engagement in the readings.
 In math, the curriculum focuses on problem solving and on the recognition and development of various mathematical content strands including operations and computations.
 One of the highlights of the third-grade curriculum is the year-long study of Oklahoma.

 Teachers: Patrice Cardiel, Paula Jackson, Lynne Lopez